-The seminar series is for executives, policy directors and practice leads in the public service who seek to better understand how they can take concrete steps now to practice reconciliation.
+The learning program is for executives, policy directors and practice leads in the public service, non-profits, academia and private sector organizations who seek to better understand how they can take concrete steps now to practice Reconciliation.

 *The seminar series will be in English.

 The sessions are facilitated by a team of experienced moderators and involve presentations by leading experts including Indigenous leaders, discussion, critical thinking and interactive learning.
 The learning program will focus on considering concrete policy solutions to some of the topical and important issues associated with the Indigenous agenda.

 Session 2 on Nov.
 20, 2019: Visit to an Indigenous community